msihly/OneMark-Original-Public/README.md

 * Settings modals
     * Account info (date created, total bookmarks, storage space, etc.)
     * Edit account (email, password, username)
-* Edit modal - remove image button (set to no image url)
-* Lazy-load elements not in viewport using `IntersectionObserver`
 * Bookmark folder system
     * **Option 1:** Use `activeBookmarks` for filtering and possibly for grouping with root levels in JSON as folders and sub-levels as contents
     * **Option 2:** Add `active` flag to each bookmark and remove `activeBookmarks` array.